phmesquita/guisu/README.md

 # guisu

-This application is just a graphical user interface
+This application is just a graphical user interface.

 _____________________________________________________